 The board of trustees has considered the need for a specific internal audit function and has appointed Mr M Prior FCA as internal assurance officer.
 The internal assurance officer's role includes giving advice on financial matters and performing a range of checks on the academy trust's financial systems.
-On a termly basis, the internal assurance officer reports to the board of trustees on the operation of the systems of control and on the discharge of the board of trustees' financial responsibilities.
+On a termly basis, the internal assurance officer reports to the Audit and Finance Committee on the operation of the systems of control.
+The reviews undertaken in the year did not identify any material control issues arising as a result of the reviewer's work.

-The internal assurance officer completed his most recent review in November 2019 and will complete the next one in March 2020.
+The internal assurance officer completed his most recent review in December 2020.